-Under the hood, the replication framework is threaded and you can control the number of threads used to process messages received from other replicas.
-The threads that the replication framework uses are:
+Under the hood, the Replication Manager is threaded and you can control the number of threads used to process messages received from other replicas.
+The threads that the Replication Manager uses are:

-• Incoming message thread.
-This thread receives messages from the site's socket and passes those messages to message processing threads (see below) for handling.

-• Outgoing message thread.
-Outgoing are performed in whatever thread performed a write to the database(s).
+- Incoming message thread.
+This thread receives messages from the site's socket and passes those messages to message processing threads (see below) for handling. - Outgoing message thread.
+Outgoing messages are sent from whatever thread performed a write to the database(s).
 That is, the thread that called, for example, DB->put() is the thread that writes replication messages about that fact to the socket.

-Note that if this write activity would cause the thread to be blocked due to some condition on the socket, the replication framework will hand the outgoing message to the incoming message thread, and it will then write the message to the socket.
+Note that if this write activity would cause the thread to be blocked due to some condition on the socket, the Replication Manager will hand the outgoing message to the incoming message thread, and it will then write the message to the socket.
 This prevents your database write threads from blocking due to abnormal network I/O conditions.

-• Message processing threads are responsible for parsing and then responding to incoming replication messages.
+Message processing threads are responsible for parsing and then responding to incoming replication messages.
 Typically, a response will include write activity to your database(s), so these threads can be busy performing disk I/O.